crashnaut/jtosta/README.md

-# TostaMente - Website for Psicologa Jaqueline Tosta
+# PsiTosta - Website for Psicologa Jaqueline Tosta

 This is a Next.js web application built for Psicologa Jaqueline Tosta, hosted and integrated with Firebase.